ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 3. Numbered List
 4. Bulleted List
 5. Absolute URL links - Supports only [absolute URI](https://spec.commonmark.org/0.30/#absolute-uri) with a valid [scheme](https://spec.commonmark.org/0.30/#scheme).
-   In the initial release for the editor, we will provide support for the `HTTP` and `HTTPS` schemes.
+   In the initial release, we will provide support for the `HTTP` and `HTTPS` schemes.
 Depending on future requirements, we may extend support to include other schemes as well.
    [Tiptap's link extension](https://tiptap.dev/api/marks/link) provides various configurations to [add/remove HTML attributes](https://tiptap.dev/api/marks/link#removing-and-overriding-existing-html-attributes) for links, [validate](https://tiptap.dev/api/marks/link#validate) URLs entered or pasted into the editor and more.